jeremytammik/tbc/a/2005_net_core.md

 The situation for Revit is complicated by dependencies, addons, and other components and relationships to consider.
 The development team is still working out the details.

-So, basically, all we can say about this at the moment is that we are working on it and it remains a moving target.
+So, basically, all we can say about this at the moment is that we are working on it, and it remains a moving target.

 Please keep your eyes peeled for the Revit preview releases.
 There is no guarantee yet by when the internal dependencies will have settled enough to include a version of the Revit API supporting .NET Core in a Revit preview release.